-Since joining Flipdish I have been working in the Ecosystems and Payments team, responsible for client subscriptions, entitlements and payouts, client reporting and 3rd party integrations.
+Working in the Ecosystems and Payments team, I was responsible for client subscriptions, entitlements and payouts, client reporting and all 3rd party integrations.

 After IHS Markit merged with S&P Global I formed a new subteam with another developer to create a self-service environment management tool in the SaaS platform.
 Using this tool, tenants on the platform could create, manage and delete environments for each software service they used.